Rihanna Covers British ‘Vogue,’ Looks Gorgeous With Pencil-Thin Eyebrows And Dark Lip

 In the final shot released, RiRi is sporting a pink wool/silk tuxedo jacket by Alexander McQueen, black lace gloves by Cornelia James, and black tights by Jonathan Aston.
 Red and pink flowers adorn her head in this snapshot.

-Rihanna’s pics in the magazine were styled by Enniful, and shot by photographer Nick Knight.
+Rihanna’s pics in the magazine were styled by Enninful and shot by photographer Nick Knight.
 Her hair was done by Yusef, and her makeup by Isamaya Ffrench.

 On Instagram, Rihanna expressed her happiness about working with photog Knight.